sonic-net/sonic-mgmt/docs/testbed/README.testbed.WANSetup.md

       skip_ceos_image_downloading: false
       ```

-**Note**: *For time being, the image might be updated, in that case you can't download the same version of image as in the instruction,
-please download the corresponding version(following [Arista recommended release](https://www.arista.com/en/support/software-download#datatab300)) of image and import it to your local docker repository.
+**Note** When downloading, the version specified above might be outdated or unavailable.
+Please check the [Arista recommended release](https://www.arista.com/en/support/software-download#datatab300) to obtain the latest recommended image and import it into your local Docker registry.
 The actual image version that is needed in the installation process is defined in the file [ansible/group_vars/all/ceos.yml](../../ansible/group_vars/all/ceos.yml), make sure you modify locally to keep it up with the image version you imported.*

-**Note**: *Please also notice the type of the bit for the image, in the example above, it is a standard 32-bit image.
-Please import the right image as your needs.*
+**Note**: Please be aware of the image's CPU architecture (32 vs 64-bit).
+In the example above, it is a standard 64-bit cEOS image.
+Ensure you import the correct image according to your requirements.

 ### Option 2: Use Cisco image as neighboring devices
 You need to prepare a Cisco IOS-XR image `cisco-vs.img` in `~/veos-vm/images/`.The actual image version that is needed in the installation process is defined in the file [ansible/group_vars/vm_host/main.yml:cisco_image_filename](../../ansible/group_vars/vm_host/main.yml).
 We don't support to download cisco image automatically, you can download an available image from [Download Cisco image](https://software.cisco.com/download/home/282414851/type/280805694/release/7.6.2) and put it into the directory `~/veos-vm/images`